GETTING YOUNG PEOPLE LITERACY FIT FOR LIFE

 Mr Pritchard, Year 4 teacher.

-St Patrick's Catholic Primary School, Workington - Zoom visit, July 2021
+St Patrick's Catholic Primary School, Workington - Zoom visit

 "I used two of Helen’s books in my Year 2 class last term: 'A Tale of Two Shoes' and 'The Dalmatian that lost its Spots'.
 The pupils absolutely loved them and so did I!
 'A Tale of Two Shoes' provided so many fantastic opportunities for meaningful and engaging cross-curricular work.
 We ‘kicked off’ our topic with a wonderful ‘wear your favourite shoes to school day’, wrote descriptions of our favourite shoes, created ‘WANTED’ posters, designed our own shoes, investigated shoe sizes in school and so much more.
 The children were so excited to ‘meet’ Helen via Zoom and loved having the opportunity to ask her some very thoughtful questions, as well as meet her beautiful dogs.
 I couldn’t think of a better way to inspire, engage and motivate our pupils.
 We are all looking forward to reading more of Helen’s books this year!"
 Mrs Payton, Year 2 teacher. |